peterantypas/maiana/latest/Firmware/Bootloader/README.md

 If the TX switch is toggled twice during the first 2.5 seconds after power-up, the bootloader enters DFU mode again, regardless of application firmware state.

+## Pre-built binaries
+The Binaries/ folder contains pre-built binaries for L422, L431 and L432.
+You can flash those via SWD into the top of flash (0x08000000) and then use one of the scripts in the Python folder for installing an application binary.